-- is a settlor, trustee or a protector of a trust which is the customer or the beneficiaries of which are the beneficial owners, or - (b) exercises ultimate effective control over the customer or exercises or is to exercise such control over the business relationship or occasional transaction,
+- (a) is a settlor, trustee or a protector of a trust which is the customer or the beneficiaries of which are the beneficial owners, or - (b) exercises ultimate effective control over the customer or exercises or is to exercise such control over the business relationship or occasional transaction, m Ordres en Conseil Vol. XIII, p.
+355.

-- (2) A reference to an enactment is to that enactment as from time to time amended, repealed and replaced, extended or applied by or under any other enactment. - (3) The Interpretation (Guernsey) Law, 1948p applies to the interpretation of these Regulations.
+- (2) A reference to an enactment is to that enactment as from time to time amended, repealed and replaced, extended or applied by or under any other enactment. - (3) The Interpretation (Guernsey) Law, 1948 applies to the interpretation of these Regulations.